 Presentation qualities of the nomination submissions (such as use of artwork, photographs, etc.) will not influence positively or negatively the selection of the award recipient.

 The newspaper executive chosen by the selection committee shall be awarded a plaque and will name a Texas college or university of his or her choice to receive a scholarship award of $3,000.
 School officials will then select an outstanding full-time student journalist to receive the scholarship award.

-Deadline for submittal is Friday, May 3 at 5 p.m.
-The award will be presented at TPA's annual newspaper contest awards ceremony at the Hyatt Regency Houston on June 22, following the TPA Newspaper Executives Retreat.
+Deadline for submittal is Friday, May 2 at 5 p.m.
+The award will be presented at TPA's annual newspaper contest awards ceremony at the Holiday Inn Corpus Christi Marina on June 21, following the TPA Newspaper Executives Retreat.